Master's program in mathematics – core modules and elective courses in Mathematical Logic and Theoretical Computer Science

 - We recommend that you enroll as soon as possible (and even in semesters in which you do not plan to attend any courses at TU).

-How you can use the TU courses for the univie Master program
+How to get credit using TU courses for the univie master program

 - So while we (the KGRC) cannot guarantee anything, we would recommend to just take any reasonable course at TU and you can be pretty sure that it will be accepted by the SPL.

 Why you should enroll, what courses you should take